m1i3k0e7/warehouse-management-system/README.md

 -   🗺️ **Intelligent Location Management**: Automatically suggests the optimal storage slot for new materials and maintains a digital twin of the warehouse layout.
 -   🤖 **Optimized Pathfinding**: Calculates the most efficient route for warehouse staff to navigate from their current position to a target shelf, improving picking and stocking times.
 -   📊 **Admin Dashboard**: A comprehensive web-based dashboard for managers to monitor the warehouse layout, inventory levels, and overall system health in real-time.
+-   📈 **Data Analytics and Insights**: Ingests operational data to provide historical analysis, performance metrics, and actionable insights for warehouse optimization.
 -   📱 **Worker Application**: A streamlined front-end application to guide staff through material handling tasks like placement, retrieval, and transfers.
 -   ⚙️ **High-Availability Architecture**: Built on an event-driven, microservices architecture to ensure stability, scalability, and fault tolerance.